dariotoman/website/_pages/teaching/eco368/eco_368_reading_papers/reading_papers_slides.md

 ### Who wrote the paper?

-- What is the author's research agenda? <!-- .element: class="fragment" data-fragment -->
+- What is the author's research agenda?
-- Are there other authors that they are debating in the literature? <!-- .element: class="fragment" data-fragment -->
+- Are there other authors that they are debating in the literature?
-- We typically refer to papers by _Author Last Name, YYYY_ in economics. <!-- .element: class="fragment" data-fragment -->
+- We typically refer to papers by _Author Last Name, YYYY_ in economics.
-    - For example: Sambanis, 2004 <!-- .element: class="fragment" data-fragment -->
+    - For example: Sambanis, 2004
     - not: ~~What Is Civil War?
-Conceptual and Empirical Complexities of an Operational Definition~~ <!-- .element: class="fragment" data-fragment -->
+Conceptual and Empirical Complexities of an Operational Definition~~

 ----

 ### What question are they trying to answer?

-- This _should_ be fairly clear from the abstract <!-- .element: class="fragment" data-fragment -->
+- This _should_ be fairly clear from the abstract
-- Explicitly identifying the question will help you focus your analysis as you read the paper <!-- .element: class="fragment" data-fragment -->
+- Explicitly identifying the question will help you focus your analysis as you read the paper

 ----